CSR activity report

 FUJIFILM Holdings America Corporation and FUJIFILM North America Corporation matched employee donations to provide a total of 20,000 dollars to non-profit Project HOPE for the provision of ventilators, personal protective equipment (PPE), and training to healthcare workers in areas with insufficient service due to COVID-19.

-As a corporate member of non-profit Australian Business and Community Network, which supports education, Fuji Xerox Australia (now FUJIFILM Business Innovation Australia Pty Ltd.) donated 150 used laptops to four high schools to help eliminate the digital divide that has become more apparent due to COVID-19.
+As a corporate member of non-profit Australian Business and Community Network, which supports education, FUJIFILM Business Innovation Australia Pty Ltd. donated 150 used laptops to four high schools to help eliminate the digital divide that has become more apparent due to COVID-19.

 Other Activities so far